 The used language of the user interface is guessed by the setting of your operating system.
 In the setup, you can choose a different language.
 Also, the windows style and some other options can be adjusted there.
 These options include a swap of scroll direction and mouse wheel direction.

-The number of displayed layers controls in the layer dock windows can be adjusted.
+The number of displayed layer controls can be adjusted in the layer dock windows.
 Adjustments can be made in the setup or in the LayerManager.
 By default, the LayoutEditor starts with 127 layer controls.
 You can increase it up to 1024 controls.
 Furthermore, you can adjust how the controls are arranged and sorted.
 These settings are also available in the context menu of the layer dock window.

 By default, the LayoutEditor starts with the user interface you have the license for. e.g. if you have a full license all features will be displayed.
 If you have a basic license only feature available with the basic license will be visible.
 Via the User Interface/Mode setting you can adjust that.
 A restart is also required to make any changes effective.
-This feature is especially interesting in case you evaluate the LayoutEditor and want to check which version fits your requirements.
+This feature is especially useful if you evaluate the LayoutEditor and want to check which version fits your requirements.

 Adjusting the menu and toolbar is possible with macros.
 A documentation for it is in the macro section of this documentation.